Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 ![ten_slices](https://github.com/Stephen137/Scottish-Index-of-Multiple-Deprivation/assets/97410145/91b08dd2-5531-4b58-b078-52a7626eb769)

-Also worthy of note.
+>Also worthy of note.
 ArcGis requires a projected coordinate system and not a geographical coordinate system :

 ![geographic_coord_system](https://github.com/Stephen137/Scottish-Index-of-Multiple-Deprivation/assets/97410145/0fd5bb33-b5f2-485c-b479-1b0252d648d2)

 ![projected_coord_system](https://github.com/Stephen137/Scottish-Index-of-Multiple-Deprivation/assets/97410145/12048f06-aefb-4dd0-8a4b-9144aa8d241f)

+Another way to view changes between 2020 and 2016 might be to create maps for both years and view them side by side, however it can often be difficult to detect differences using this method.

+### Building a dataset of differences

-Another way to view changes between 2020 and 2016 would be to create maps for both years and view side by side.
-However the differences between two images can often be hard to detect.
-I had the idea of attempting to construct a "differences" dataset.
-Although this will require the 2020 and 2016 datsets to be consistent in terms of size and column names and might involve a lot of data wrangling, the end product - a **single** visualization of differences - would be worthwhile.
+As a workaround to address the above shortcomings, I had the idea of creating a "differences" dataset.
+Although this will require the 2020 and 2016 datsets to be consistent in terms of size and column names and might involve considerable data wrangling, I think that the end product - a **single** visualization of differences - will be worthwhile.
 Let's get started!

-### SIMD 2016

 Let's take a look at the data for 2016.